We’ve all heard of Google. In fact, we’d probably go as far as to say we all use it.

 What Does Using Google Ads Look Like in Reality?

 If implemented correctly, using many of the measures featured in our free guide, Google Ad campaigns can take your marketing efforts to a whole new level.
 It’s exactly what youth homeless charity, St Basils in Birmingham, has experienced since they’ve been using Google Ads.

 Initially, when they came to us, they found the whole process of enrolling for their Google Ads Grant and managing it on an ongoing basis challenging.
 They wanted to use Google Ads to boost their online donations, events registrations and overall awareness of their work.

 We developed a dedicated campaign strategy for them, which has really paid off and helped them overcome financial challenges brought about by Covid-19.
 In the space of just six months, their Google Ad campaigns generated 240 unique donations and drove 4,380 new users to their website.
 The income generated through donations and virtual event registrations has given St Basils a significant return on their investment with a 2-1 ROI.

 Increased donations go hand-in-hand with increased awareness, which Google Ad campaigns can help you achieve.
 If you would like to apply for a Google Ads Grant, but aren’t sure where to start or have been given a grant and aren’t sure what to do next, we can help.
 Our team of SEO experts can also advise you on how to optimise your Google Ads performance if you’ve got some campaigns that are already up and running.

-Alternatively, if you want to see more exclusive news and tips from Digital Glue, sign up for our monthly news bulletin or head to The DG Blog.
+Alternatively, if you want to see more exclusive news and tips from Digital Glue, head to our insights page or join our mailing list.